brycie-boy/The_Cosmos/Mindfulness of breathing.md

 ##### References

+- Bodhi, Bhikkhu.
+(2005). [[In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII.
+MASTERING THE MIND]] (Location 4578).
+Somerville, MA: _Wisdom Publications_.

+- Bodhi, Bhikkhu.
+(2005). [[In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII.
+MASTERING THE MIND]] (Location 5052).
+Somerville, MA: _Wisdom Publications_.

 - Majjhima Nikaya 10: Satipaṭṭhāna Sutta; I 55–63

 - Bodhi, Bhikkhu.
 (2005). [[In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII.
-MASTERING THE MIND]] (Location 7926, 7931).
+MASTERING THE MIND]] (Location 7926).
 Somerville, MA: _Wisdom Publications_.

 ##### Metadata
 Type: #🔵/🔵